elasticpath/remarkable-oembed/README.md

 - In the "New Release" page:
     - From the "Choose a tag" dropdown, type a new release version; for example: `v1.0.0`.
     - Type the same version number as "Release Title"
     - Give a brief description in the text box.
-Ideally a list of PRs and the contributor's name.
+Ideally a list of PRs with features/fixes added and the corresponding contributor's name.
     - Click "Publish Release".

 The above steps will create a new git tag as well as create a new GitHub release.